sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 ##### Example 1: Collecting data for the metricshub process command line on a Windows server

 In this example, we created a `metricshubWindowsProcess` additional connector using the `WindowsProcess` connector.
-This connector will always be actived and monitor the `metricshub` process command lines:
+This connector will always be activated and monitor the `metricshub` process command lines:

 ```yaml
 resources: